sinusphi/ovogpt/README.rst

 -----------

-oVoGPT (`our very own GPT`) is a lightweight demo application that lets you run a language model, similar to ChatGPT, directly on your own computer or server.
+oVoGPT (`our very own GPT`) is a lightweight demo application that lets you run a language model (Mistral 7B), similar to ChatGPT, directly on your own computer or server.
 No internet connection is required; all data is processed locally and never leaves your system.

 This demo is designed to show both tech enthusiasts and decision-makers across all industries how modern AI solutions can be implemented autonomously and